 Sure, we'd all love to have a living room with floor-to-ceiling windows that flood our space with natural light, but the reality is that we don't all have the budget to afford such a luxury.
 So for those of us furnishing a living room that receives minimal sunlight, a stylish light fixture is the next best thing.
-Luckily, there are plenty of layouts and fixtures to choose from, and just in time for the twilight nights of summer, we're sharing some of our favorites.
+Luckily, there are plenty of layouts and fixtures to choose from, and we're sharing some of our favorites.

 Hang a Chandelier